supasuge/GrizzHacks7-CTF/README.md

 # GrizzCTF 2025

 - Made by CyberOU, a Cybersecurity club @Oakland University
+ - Majority of challenges contributed by [supasuge](https://github.com/supasuge) aside from OSINT, and some MISC.
 - This repository contains various categories of Capture The Flag (CTF) challenges.
 Each category has multiple challenges with varying levels of difficulty.

 ---